 Required attachments: You must attach to Schedule HR a copy of the final certification of completed work from the National Park Service.
 For properties not yet listed in the National Register of Historic Places, attach a copy of the signed letter from the National Park Service certifying that the completed rehabilitation meets the "Secretary of the Interior's Standards for Rehabilitation."
-If the credit is passed through from a partnership, LLC treated as a partnership, tax-option (S) corporation, estate, or trust, attach a copy of your Schedule 3K-1, 5K-1, or 2K-1 instead of the final certification.
+If you haven't received the final certification by the time the tax return is filed, attach a copy of the "Historic Preservation Certification Application (Part 2 - Description of Rehabilitation)."
+Attach a copy of the final certification of completed work to the first income or franchise tax return filed after receipt of the final certification along with an explanation of the amount and the years in which the credit was claimed.
+If the credit is passed through from a partnership, LLC treated as a partnership, taxoption (S) corporation, estate, or trust, attach a copy of your Schedule 3K-1, 5K-1, or 2K-1 instead of the final certification.